dgou/lunch-time-reading/README.rst

 `Stop Writing Classes  <https://www.youtube.com/watch?v=o9pEzgHorH0>`_ - Jack Diedrich's PyCon2012 talk about the overuse of classes. (running time of about 52 minutes)

+`Please Fix Your Decorators <https://hynek.me/articles/decorators/>`_ - Hynek Schlawack - Discusses some of the pitfalls with python decorators and why `wrapt <https://wrapt.readthedocs.io/en/latest/>`_ is usually a good solution

 General Programming/Software Developement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~